flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

             as a flight level above the transition altitude.

 - DEST UTC/TIME DIST, EFOB (6)
-    - DIST: Distance to destination along the displayed flight plan.
+    - DIST: Distance to destination along the displayed flight plan (track miles).
     - EFOB: Estimated fuel on board at destination.
 EFOB at destination will turn to amber, if it becomes less than the MIN DEST FOB value.
     - Line is permanent and displayed in white font once predictions are available.
 Not visible when a TMPY F-PLN is